Michael Dever

 Michael Dever is an American businessman, futures trader, and author.
 Dever is the founder and CEO of Brandywine Asset Management, Inc., an investment management firm founded in 1982, and he is the author of the investment book "Jackass Investing: Don't do it.
 Profit from it."

 Business life

 Dever began personal discretionary trading in 1979.
 He has been a trader and an investor for more than 30 years.

 Dever was an early investor with Paul Tudor Jones and John W. Henry.

-For over three decades, Dever has managed money for global banks, major corporations, and high-net-worth individuals, who have been attracted to his innovative investment philosophy.
+For over three decades, Dever has managed investments for global banks, corporations, and high-net-worth individuals, applying his investment philosophy to asset management.

 Brandywine Asset Management, Inc.

 Dever founded Brandywine Asset Management, Inc. in 1982.

 He began developing computer studies on commodity price behavior in the 1980s.
 The basic research and portfolio modeling concepts he uses today were developed through a major research project conducted by Brandywine from 1987 to 1991 using staff researchers and students and faculty from several universities, including the Wharton School of the University of Pennsylvania, Villanova University, and West Chester University.
 The purpose of these studies was to test all of the ideas that Dever had accumulated to determine if they were statistically valid.

 Brandywine implements a multi-strategy approach.
 Brandywine's philosophy is to create a relatively hedged portfolio, not by buying hedges which cost a premium but by incorporating multiple trading strategies in the portfolio which complement each other.
 Brandywine follows a methodology based on "return drivers" to trade broadly diversified portfolios in the global currency, interest rate, stock index, metals, energy, and agricultural futures markets.
 A return driver is the core underlying reason that drives the price of a market.
 Each strategy must have a high significance of occurring in the future.

 Brandywine's trading approach is fundamentally based yet systematically applied.

 Brandywine's trading focuses solely on futures because Dever believes that futures offer the broadest diversification with one investment type.
 In addition, futures are traded with lower transaction costs than stocks, so an investment manager can get much greater diversification with a relatively small number of futures markets than is possible in the stock market.

 The offices of Brandywine are located in an award-winning renovated 17th-century grist mill in the Brandywine Valley, outside of Philadelphia, Pennsylvania.
 The mill renovation project, which includes an actual reconstructed operating mill waterwheel, was designed by Thomas Dever, principal of Dever Architects and brother of Michael.
 The project was awarded a 1997 Building Excellence Award by the Philadelphia Business Journal.